133 Cyrene

-133 Cyrene is a fairly large and very bright main-belt asteroid that was discovered by J. C. Watson on 16 August 1873 in Ann Arbor, Michigan, and named after Cyrene, a nymph, daughter of king Hypseus and beloved of Apollo in Greek mythology.
+133 Cyrene is a fairly large and very bright asteroid located in the main asteroid belt.
+It was discovered by J. C. Watson on 16 August 1873 at Angell Hall Observatory in Ann Arbor, Michigan, and named after Cyrene, a nymph, daughter of king Hypseus and beloved of Apollo in Greek mythology.
 It is classified as an S-type asteroid based upon its spectrum.
 It is listed as a member of the Hecuba group of asteroids that orbit near the 2:1 mean-motion resonance with Jupiter.

 Discovery and naming

-Cyrene was discovered on 16 August 1873 by astronomer James Craig Watson at Ann Arbor, Michigan, United States.
+Cyrene was discovered on 16 August 1873 by astronomer James Craig Watson at Angell Hall Observatory in Ann Arbor, Michigan, United States.
 Its discovery, alongside that of 132 Aethra, was announced in the journal Astronomische Nachrichten on 30 August.
 The asteroid was given the name Cyrene after the Greek mythological figure Cyrene, daughter of the Lapithian king Hypseus.
 With the god Apollo, she bore her two sons Aristaeus and Idmon.

 Orbit

 An orbital diagram of 133 Cyrene.
 The ecliptic grid and the orbits of the inner planets and Jupiter are also shown.

 Cyrene is a main belt asteroid, orbiting the Sun at an average distance—its semi-major axis—of 3.07 astronomical units (AU).
 Along its 5.39 year long orbit, its distance from the Sun varies from 2.67 AU at perihelion to 3.47 AU at aphelion due to its orbital eccentricity of 0.13.
 It has an orbital inclination of 7.22° with respect to the ecliptic plane.